Welcome to Poetry Out Loud!

 Poetry Out Loud uses a pyramid structure beginning at the high school classroom level where teachers implement a two-to-three week curriculum using free, standards-based materials including print and online poetry anthologies containing more than 600 classic and contemporary poems.
 Poetry Out Loud does not require full class periods.
 Classroom studies culminate with a contest in which each student selects and recites a poem.
 Classroom winners advance to school-wide recitation competitions, school champions advance to regional and state competitions.

 For more information about the regional and state competitions visit the Champion Spotlight 2015 page.
-To view a broadcast of The Virginia Finals, refer to the Poetry Out Loud calendar below for station affiliates, dates and times.

 Each winner at the state level receives $200 and an all-expenses-paid trip with an adult chaperone to Washington to compete for the national championship.
 The state winner’s school receives a $500 stipend for the purchase of poetry books.
 The first runner-up in each state receives $100, with $200 for his or her school library.
 A total of $50,000 in awards and school stipends is awarded annually at the National Finals.

 Poetry Out Loud Calendar

 |Registration Open, HERE.||Monday, June 8, 2015|